Raf tomato: Features

 Their morphology is special and very characteristic.
-It is a fruit of irregular shape with deep furrows that end in the center, oval and flattened at the ends.
-These grooves make it very recognizable and attest to its quality.
+It is oval and flattened at the ends with deep furrows that end in the center.
+These grooves make it very recognizable and attest to the fruit's quality.
 Its color is deep green with touches approaching the black on top.

-Inside the pulp is a pinkish color, compact very firm and juicy, meaty texture with small seeds.
-It is consistent and usually has a delicious sweet taste (9 degrees brix) due to the balance between sugar and acidity of citrus and malic type.
+Inside, the pulp is pinkish, compact, very firm, juicy, and meaty with small seeds.
+It usually has a sweet taste (9 degrees brix) due to the balance between the sugar and citric and malic acids.
 Maturation occurs from the inside out.

-The Raf tomato is a vigorous plant but current productions try to reduce this original vigor he has done that encompasses within un-determinate transportation and medium vigor.
-Its natural size can reach 4 m while production will rarely let the feet.
+The Raf tomato is a large plant, but current production tries to reduce the original size on account of transportation barriers.
+Its natural size can reach 4 meters.

-The reason that the Raf tomato is peculiar given for their growing conditions.
-Need a certain salinity water to counteract generating the fruit sugars.
-It has been cultivated for decades but semi-abandonment by more intensive crops.
-Originally it was cultivated in the open but now is under street or under plastic mesh.
+The Raf tomato's unique growing conditions make it a rare fruit.
+The plants need a certain water salinity to counteract the fruit's sugars.
+It has been cultivated for decades but has recently been overtaken by more intensive crops.
+Originally, it was cultivated in the open but is now grown on farms under plastic mesh.

-The production is usually limited to about 2,000 acres and yield of a plant usually 4–6 kg.
-The yield of a tomato plant of another variety ranges from 20 to 22 kg of product medium.
+Production is usually limited to about 2,000 acres.
+The yield of a plant is usually between 4–6 kilograms.
+The yield of a tomato plant of another variety can range from 20-22 kilograms of product.